No Child Left Behind Act: Positive effects for students with disabilities

-The National Council on Disability (NCD) looks at how NCLB and IDEA are improving outcomes for students with Down syndrome.
-The effects they investigate include reducing the number of students who drop out, increasing graduation rates, and effective strategies to transition students to post-secondary education.
-Their studies have reported that NCLB and IDEA have changed the attitudes and expectations for students with disabilities.
-They are pleased that students are finally included in state assessment and accountability systems.
-NCLB made assessments be taken "seriously," they found, as now assessments and accommodations are under review by administrators.
+The National Council on Disability (NCD) looked at how NCLB and IDEA are improving outcomes for students with Down syndrome.
+The effects they investigated included reducing the number of students who drop out, increasing graduation rates, and effective strategies to transition students to post-secondary education.
+Their studies have reported that NCLB and IDEA changed the attitudes and expectations for students with disabilities.
+They were pleased that students were finally included in state assessment and accountability systems.
+NCLB made assessments be taken "seriously," they found, as assessments and accommodations were then under review by administrators.

 Another organization that found positive correlations between NCLB and IDEA was the National Center on Educational Outcomes.
 It published a brochure for parents of students with disabilities about how the two (NCLB & IDEA) work well together because they "provide both individualized instruction and school accountability for students and disabilities."
-They specifically highlight the new focus on "shared responsibility of general and special education teachers," forcing schools to have disabled students more on their radar."
-They do acknowledge, however, that for each student to "participate in the general curriculum [of high standards for all students] and make progress toward proficiency," additional time and effort for coordination are needed.
-The National Center on Educational Outcomes reported that now disabled students will receive "...the academic attention and resources they deserved."
+They specifically highlighted the new focus on "shared responsibility of general and special education teachers," forcing schools to have disabled students more on their radar."
+They did acknowledge that for each student to "participate in the general curriculum [of high standards for all students] and make progress toward proficiency," additional time and effort for coordination were needed.
+The National Center on Educational Outcomes reported that disabled students would now receive "...the academic attention and resources they deserved."

-Particular research has been done on how the laws impact students who are deaf or hard of hearing.
-First, the legislation makes schools responsible for how students with disabilities score—emphasizing "...student outcomes instead of placement."
-It also puts the public's eye on how outside programs can be utilized to improve outcomes for this underserved population, and has thus prompted more research on the effectiveness of certain in- and out-of-school interventions.
-For example, NCLB requirements have made researchers begin to study the effects of read aloud or interpreters on both reading and mathematics assessments, and on having students sign responses that are then recorded by a scribe.
+Research was done on how the laws would impact students who are deaf or hard of hearing.
+First, the legislation makes schools responsible for how students with disabilities score, emphasizing "...student outcomes instead of placement."
+It also puts the public eye on how outside programs can be utilized to improve outcomes for this underserved population, and has thus prompted more research on the effectiveness of certain in- and out-of-school interventions.
+For example, NCLB requirements made researchers study the effects of read aloud or interpreters on both reading and mathematics assessments, and on having students sign responses that are then recorded by a scribe.

 Still, research thus far on the positive effects of NCLB/IDEA is limited.
 It has been aimed at young students in an attempt to find strategies to help them learn to read.
 Evaluations also have included a limited number of students, which make it very difficult to draw conclusions to a broader group.
 Evaluations also focus only on one type of disabilities.